Subacute Thyroiditis Medication

 Class Summary

-Beta blockers reduce many of the symptoms of thyrotoxicosis, including tachycardia, tremor, and anxiety.
-Propranolol is usually recommended because of CNS penetration, but some patients prefer the longer-acting beta blockers.
+Beta-blockers reduce many of the symptoms of thyrotoxicosis, including tachycardia, tremor, and anxiety.
+Propranolol is usually recommended because of its CNS penetration, but some patients prefer the longer-acting beta-blockers.

-DOC in treating cardiac arrhythmia resulting from hyperthyroidism.
-Controls cardiac and psychomotor manifestations within minutes.
+Propranolol is the drug of choice for treating cardiac arrhythmia resulting from hyperthyroidism.
+The drug effects cardiac and psychomotor manifestations within minutes.

 Atenolol (Tenormin)